d4n5h/swagger-client-builder/README.md

 * Can be installed as a global package and export a standalone API client via the CLI.

-* CLI can export both JavaScript and TypeScript (extension detected from output path)
+* CLI can export both JavaScript and TypeScript.

 ## Caveats